 A camera’s field of View (FOV) represents the ground swath width.
 However, a trade off exists between FOV and spatial resolution.
 As you increase one, you decrease the other.

 In airborne applications, variables such as altitude, desired resolution, and flight speed all come into play.
 For advanced machine vision applications, variables include speed and width of the inspection line, frame rates, and resolution.

 The objective is to optimize height (or altitude), spatial pixel size, and swath width by choosing the best lens for the variables in effect.

 Headwall's Nano-Hyperspec sensor collects 270 spectral bands by 640 spatial pixels within the visible-near-infrared (VNIR) range from 400-1000nm.
 It is the world's most popular airborne hyperspectral imager.

 FOV depends on altitude and focal length.
-This is why Headwall offers a choice of lenses for Nano-Hyperspec...4.8mm, 70mm, and 12mm.
+This is why Headwall offers a variety of lenses for Nano-Hyperspec: 4.8mm, 70mm, and 12mm.
 Higher altitudes usually mean a wider FOV while lower altitudes mean a narrower FOV.
 Therefore, higher altitudes typically translate into lower resolution.

 Similarly, a shorter focal-length lens equals a wider FOV while a longer focal-length lens equals a narrower FOV.
 The angular FOV is set by the lens, but the ground swath width (or linear FOV) depends on the altitude flown.